 The college’s structure is based on committees reporting to different levels of management.

-Lucy, Aleks and Gabi sit on the following committees:
+The Co-Presidents sit the following committees:

 Meets once a term.
 All 3 Co-Presidents are members.

 The Court is the body empowered by the Charter to appoint the Visitor, the Chancellor and the Treasurer of the College.
 The Court also appoints certain members of the Council, being neither members of the academic staff nor salaried officers of the College.
-The Court which has a membership of around 300 meets annually, and receives a report by the Vice-Chancellor and Pro-Chancellor on the College during the previous year and the audited financial statement of the College.
+The Court which has a membership of around 300 meets annually and receives a report by the Vice-Chancellor and Pro-Chancellor on the College during the previous year and the audited financial statement of the College.

 Meets once a term.
 2 Co-Presidents are members.

 The Council is the governing body of the College.
 It is empowered by the Royal Charter to nominate to the Court a person for appointment as the Provost, to appoint the Chairman of the Council or Pro-Provost and the Rector, to nominate to the Court a person for appointment as the Treasurer, to appoint, on the recommendation of the Senate, the Pro-Rector (Academic) and Pro-Rector (Operations), and to be involved in the appointment of the Auditors.
 It is here that decisions are voted through (or not).